 May result in feelings of guilt when unable to follow the plan closely

 All foods can be eaten in healthy portions.
-For instance, if you often eat 2 cups of ice cream, try 1 cup rather than none.
+For instance, if you eat 2 cups of ice cream, try 1 cup rather than none.

 Moderate increase in activity level.